mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 # Reference environment

 We consider a multihomed client that is attached to one or several access networks.
+It establishes one or several QUIC connections to a concentrator, taking advantage of the several access networks available.
-It establishes a Multipath QUIC connection to a concentrator.
-This MPQUIC connection is used to carry the UDP and TCP packets sent by the client.
-Thanks to the security mechanisms used by the Multipath QUIC connection, the client data is protected against attacks in one or both of the access networks.
+These QUIC connections are used to carry the UDP and TCP packets sent by the client.
+Thanks to the QUIC migration mechanism, the connection can be migrated to another access network when needed.
+Thanks to the security mechanisms used by QUIC, the client data is protected against attacks in any of the access networks.
 The client trusts the concentrator.
-The concentrator decrypts the QUIC packets exchanged over the Multipath QUIC connection and interacts with the remote hosts as a VPN concentrator would do.
+The concentrator decrypts the QUIC packets exchanged over the QUIC connections and interacts with the remote hosts as a VPN concentrator would do.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
             +---------+